 Because many of these opportunities have a mix of online magazines and in-print magazines, it’s a bit hard to separate them into these two categories, but I’ve done so based on where you’re most likely to be published.
 In this section (websites), your work will most likely be published online.

 - Pay: $50 – $150 per 1,500 words

+This was one of our very first online jobs in freelance writing.
 Transitions abroad is a travel website all about teaching people how to move to a new country.
 The editor here is a very smart and thorough guy named Greg.
 If you’re going to pitch, make sure you’re detailed and showing something unique and useful that you’ll be sharing.